wallento/bbb-scrape/README.md

 pip install bbb-scrape
 ```

-You also need inkscape installed (image conversion in the background).
+You also need inkscape (image conversion in the background) and ffmpeg (rendering) installed.

 Use: